 If it comes down to it, you may need to invest in a new blower.
-It’s vital that you or a professional tests your equipment over time.
+You or a professional must test your equipment over time.
 They will know exactly what to look for and they will run a series of tests to make sure that everything is operating as it should.
 If it’s not, they may fix it for you.

 Here are some common FAQ’s on fixing the air handler fan

-Q: I have a common air conditioning unit which run very well but I noticed that when compressor start it gain more load on power.
-And it also stop the compressor for once.
+Q: I have a common air conditioning unit that runs very well but I noticed that when the compressor starts it gain more load on power.
+And it also stops the compressor for once.
 So I check the compressor and found that the blower runs slow rotation.
-After that it stops.
-I checked and confirmed that the power voltage its normal.
+After that, it stops.
+I checked and confirmed that the power voltage is normal.
 As it could not start, on and off repeatedly, without tripping any breaker or fuses.
 What is the cause?
-The blower motor only get hot without running.?
+The blower motor only gets hot without running.?

 A: There might be an issue with the compressor or perhaps the fan motor start/run capacitor.
-Or at this point the blower motor could be seized.
-I’d leave the device switched off to prevent chances of an electrical fire.
-If your compressor fan and / or air handler unit fan works slowly try to find low voltage issue, a bad run capacitor, or perhaps failed bearing that’s seizing.
+Or at this point, the blower motor could be seized.
+I’d leave the device switched off to prevent the chances of an electrical fire.
+If your compressor fan and/or air handler unit fan works slowly try to find low voltage issues, a bad run capacitor, or perhaps failed bearing that’s seizing.

 Q: If the temperature on the thermostat reaches 85-86 my blower will begin by itself.
 Once this occurs I can’t start the compressor till the blower shuts off.
 We must switch on the air before it gets to 85-86 to ensure the device to run properly.
 Any ideas?